bbauska/Coursera-Bootstrap/README.md

 Let me show you this particular task in action.

-If you configure the task with the name CSS there, then add the prompt, you can type \"grunt.CSS\" and then it will execute the task of converting the sass code to CSS code.
+If you configure the task with the name CSS there, then add the prompt, you can type "grunt.CSS" and then it will execute the task of converting the sass code to CSS code.

-Going to your command prompt, at the prompt, type in \"grunt.CSS\" and you\'ll see the SASS task executing and then converting styles.sess file to styles.CSS file.
+Going to your command prompt, at the prompt, type in "grunt.CSS" and you\'ll see the SASS task executing and then converting styles.sess file to styles.CSS file.